 The most popular ways to travel to Cinque Terre are:

-Your best bet is Pisa International Airport.
-From there, you can rent a car and reach Cinque Terre in about 90 minutes.
+Pisa International Airport is your best bet.
+You can rent a car from there and reach Cinque Terre in about 90 minutes.

-Genoa Airport is the closest to Cinque Terre, but it’s a small airport and you won’t find many international flights here.
-Plus, flights to Genoa Airport are normally more expensive, so if you are traveling on a budget it’s something to keep in mind.
+Genoa Airport is the closest to Cinque Terre, but it’s small, and you won’t find many international flights here.
+Plus, flights to Genoa Airport are usually more expensive, so if you are traveling on a budget, it’s something to keep in mind.

-You can also flight to Florence Airport.
+Florence Airport isn’t too far either.
 Driving from there will take you a bit over 2 hours.

-If you are trying to get to Cinque Terre from Milan Airports, driving there will take you between 2 hours and 50 minutes to 3 hours and 30 minutes:
+Milan Airports are a bit further away.
+Driving there will take you between 2 hours and 50 minutes to 3 hours and 30 minutes:

 - Milan Linate: roughly 2 hours and 50 minutes, depending on traffic and using toll roads.